How To Host The Best Thanksgiving On A Small Budget

 Delegate

 Don’t be shy about asking some (or all) of your guest to bring something.
 Most people like to contribute, so if they ask what they can bring, be ready to tell them.
-There are some things you need to take into consideration,though.
+There are some things you need to take into consideration, though.
 If your guest are coming from out of town, it’s not always easy to bring food or other things.
 If they offer, great, but if not, be considerate and don’t ask.

-Make a List
+Make A List

 Never ever go to the grocery store without a list.
 Throwing things into your cart haphazardly will end up costing you a fortune.
 When you create your menu and decide what you will be responsible for, make your list AND all the ingredients it will take to prepare your dishes.
 Once you do this, it’s imperative that you stick to your list.
 Don’t be tempted to add on unnecessary items.
 What’s even more important is only cook what you absolutely love.
 If you’re on a budget, now’s not the time to experiment with your guest.